Students may enroll in 3 (15 US credits/60 Westminster credits) or 4 (20* US credits/80 Westminster credits) courses per semester.

 Study Abroad students should enroll for courses according to the following guidelines:

-- Autumn or Spring Semester students will take three courses for 60 Westminster credits, or 15 U.S. credits.
+- Autumn or Spring Semester students will take 3 or 4 courses for 60-80 Westminster credits, or the equivalent of 15-20 U.S. credits.

-- Academic Year students will take six courses for 120 Westminster credits, or 30 U.S. credits for the academic year.
+- Academic Year students will take 6-8 courses for 120-160 Westminster credits, or the equivalent of 30-40 U.S. credits for the academic year.

-Students have the option of taking a fourth course per semester for a supplemental fee.
-Four courses is typically equivalent to 20 US credits per semester which is considered a credit overload at many institutions.
+Please be mindful that four courses per semester is typically equivalent to 20 US credits per semester which is considered a credit overload at many institutions.
 Please contact your Program Manager for more information if you are interested in this option.

 |Westminster Credit Values